Zurc/lasaldelavida/episodio5-learning.md

 >  from [implementing control value accessor in angular](https://medium.com/@majdasab/implementing-control-value-accessor-in-angular-1b89f2f84ebf)
 >
->  To access the validations provided to the element by default, simply bind the ngModel to a template reference
+>  To access the validations provided to the element by default, simply bind the ngModel to a template reference (give the reference any name you wish)

 ### 20 May 2019